 Friedrich Schlegel Graduate School supports its members (doctoral candidates, postdocs, faculty) both administratively and financially to plan and conduct a visit abroad.
-The school’s grantees have a travel budget they may use for visits abroad and conference travel in consultation with their supervisor team.
+The school’s members have a travel budget they may use for visits abroad and conference travel in consultation with their supervisor team.
 Associated postdocs and the school’s PIs who do not have their own resources may file a request to the board.

 For doctoral candidates, the visit abroad is part of the curriculum, but it is not mandatory.
 Together with their supervisor team the doctoral candidates decide if and in which form a study abroad could be useful for the dissertation project and their own career path.
-It is recommended to conduct the visit abroad during the second academic year.
+It is recommended to conduct the visit abroad during the summer of the second academic year.
 Planning should start a year in advance.

-Teaching staff may conduct a one-week visit with teaching obligation (8 hours) through our partnerships.
+Teaching staff may conduct a one-week visit with teaching obligation (eight hours) through our partnerships.
 This applies in particular to our partnerships with the universities in Cambridge und Oxford.
 Please contact our office so that we can advise you.
 All important information regarding the Erasmus Staff Mobility for Teaching can be found on the website of dept. IV.

 International partnerships at FSGS

 - Faculty of Modern and Medieval Languages and Linguistics, University of Cambridge (Great Britain)

 - Faculty of Medieval and Modern Languages, University of Oxford (Great Britain)

 - Department of Germanic Studies and Department of Comparative Literature, University of Chicago (USA)

 - Department of Germanic Studies, Indiana University, College of Arts and Sciences Bloomington [German] (USA)